stuffedwombat/stuffedwombat.github.io/producering_05.md

 Immediately after finishing that rewrite on monday I switched over to tweaking and editing and polishing the first act.
 This continuation of “zoomed in” work was a horrible mistake.

 Agonising over single sentences, adding small flavour interactions and tweaking animations doesn’t feel like progress.
-Again, this eventually accumulates into a game that feels deep and concrete.
-But if it goes on for too long, you loose all sense of perspective.
+Eventually this accumulates into a game that feels deep and concrete, but if it goes on for too long, all sense of perspective is lost.

 Doubts started to creep up on me.
 What am I doing here?
 This is all useless!
 I am wasting my time and money on this garbage!!